Fewer than 3.05 tonnes maximum unladen weight

-It is important to remember that you will have to pay these instalments on top of your other motorhome expenses.
-Including your insurance, road tax, campsite fees, accessories and more.
+It is important to remember that you will have to pay these installments on top of your other motorhome expenses.
+Including your insurance, road tax, campsite fees, accessories, and more.

 A common way for newbies to get on the motorhome ladder is to take out a personal loan.
 There are lots of different types of personal loan options — which differ in terms of how much interest you will pay, and how long for.

 People often get a personal loan from a bank, as banks often offer loans with good rates.
 But do your research for the best rate.
 Remember that percentage repayment rates fluctuate all the time.
 Secure the loan before making your purchase, in order to make sure the percentage rate doesn’t sneakily change to your disadvantage.